How to Homeschool with the Traditional MethodNovember 3, 2019

 Traditional Method is Structured

 Traditional school sorts learning into subjects.
 The basic subjects are reading, writing, math, science, and social studies.
-Each subject has a textbook.
+Each subject has a textbook or an online class.
 The lessons are mapped out in units with daily assignments and chapter tests.
 The teacher’s guide might also schedule out the pace of the lessons.

 This structure is familiar for most of us, especially new homeschoolers.
 You may feel comfortable with this familiar structure.
 You might even set up a “classroom” with desks for students to “do school.”